ChristianEnr/Editorial-Writing-Sample/README.md

 # Editorial-Writing-Sample

-An editoral response to the following prompt :
+An editorial response to the following prompt :
 "Public Health Information should be available as a human right, when it's needed, where it's needed."

 Final Paper for EPI 515 - Transforming Public Health Surveillance